William A. Clark: Huguette Clark

+J. Ross Clark

+The youngest brother of Clark, James Ross Clark was an instrumental figure in Clark's empire, particularly in California and Las Vegas but also in Butte and Arizona.
+J. Ross married Miriam Augusta Evans, who was the younger sister of Clark's rival Marcus Daly's wife.
+J. Ross had a minor mansion in Butte and a mansion on West Adams in Los Angeles.
+He was President of the Los Angeles Chamber of Commerce and held many smaller governmental posts.

+Joseph Kithcart Clark

+Joseph was Clark's nearest brother in age and was born in 1842.
+He helped Clark with stores and mail operations, as well as various mining operations.
+He was elected to the first legislative session of the State of Montana and served honorably.
+Joseph had a mansion in Portland.

 Walter Clark

 Clark's nephew, Walter Miller Clark, son of James Ross and Miriam Augusta (Evans) Clark, along with Walter's wife, Virginia (McDowell) Clark, were passengers on the RMS Titanic.
+They were on their honeymoon.
 He was among the 1,514 who died on April 15, 1912, after the ship struck an iceberg at 2:20 a.m.
 Walter's wife, Virginia, was rescued by the RMS Carpathia, and arrived in New York City a widow.

 Some of Mr. Clark's personal items were retrieved in the debris field during an expedition to the site of the sinking in 1994.
 They were identified by engraved initials.
 They included shaving soap, toiletry items, cuff links, and gambling chips.